Educated at Wallington High School for Girls, Surrey

 I live in sunny East Lothian with my husband, two daughters and three greedy guinea pigs.
 I love my garden – for growing things, watching wildlife and just sitting in.
 I also write and practice pilates.
 I am passionate about preventing climate change and addressing inequality, locally, nationally and internationally.
 I love a G&T and a good Thai curry.

-My Work: My role involves targeting science activities at the Royal Botanic Garden Edinburgh to solve important global issues, such as climate change and biodiversity loss, and communicating our science to the public and politicians.
+My role involves targeting science activities at the Royal Botanic Garden Edinburgh to solve important global issues, such as climate change and biodiversity loss, and communicating our science to the public and politicians.

 I’ve done a range of activities in my life as a plant scientist.
 I started out doing a PhD in plant systematics–working out the relationships of a group of species from central Africa.